clin1234/clin1234/README.md

   </picture>
 </p>

+## LOOK DOWN HERE!
 <details>
   <summary><i>PSSSTTTT.....</i></summary>
-  <h2>  Would you like to earn money on the side with your wide variety of skills, not just technical? </h2>
+  <h3>  Would you like to earn money on the side with your wide variety of skills, not just technical? </h3>

 * Mercor: https://t.mercor.com/UWIP2
 * Outlier: https://app.outlier.ai/expert/referrals/link/9NA9f4aKeJIJHTsBo4skqFHNPRc